mieow/renfieldbot/README.md

 If migrating, replace the createtables.sql file with the database dump.

+> root> cd /tmp/renfieldbot-master/scripts/
+> root> mv createtables.sql createtables.sql.bak
-> root> scp <old>:/tmp/dump.sql /tmp/renfieldbot-master/scripts/createtables.sql
+> root> mv /tmp/dump.sql createtables.sql

-Edit the setup script with the root and renfield database password:
+Edit the setup script with the database passwords and Discord information you want to use:

+rootpass="widurncourygb"
+renfieldpass="awdivuyhaefvyer"
+discord_token="your_discord_token"
+guild_name="your_discord_guild_name"
+guild_id="your_discord_guild_id"

 > root> vi setup.sh